 When picking a 2021 summer holiday destination.

-London, 11th August, 2021 -- The top factors for Brits choosing a designation for their long-awaited post-COVID vacation are weather (45%), location on the green list (44%), cheap flights (42%) and a good exchange rate (33%), a new study from UK Direct Debit Travel Card Currensea has revealed.
+London, 11th August, 2021 -- The top factors for Brits choosing a designation for their long-awaited post-COVID vacation are weather (45%), location on the green list (44%), cheap flights (42%) and a good exchange rate (33%), a new study from the UK's best rated travel debit card, Currensea has revealed.
 Interestingly, the lowest ranking factors at 8% respectively were travelling as far away from the UK as possible and visiting family and friends.

 Despite the risk of new COVID variants popping up across the world, UK travellers desperate for a holiday ranked low rates of COVID-19 (23%) as the ninth most important factor when picking a 2021 holiday destination.
 It was beaten by the above as well as by local culture (27%), a short flight (25%), a cheap country (25%) and a destination’s proximity to natural beauty (24%).
 Arguably this showcases travellers’ confidence in the UK’s current COVID-19 response, with over 72% of the adult population now having had both doses of the vaccine and both infection and death rates dropping significantly.